KaiserWerk/CertMaker/docs/security.md

 ### Authentication

-There are two modes of authentication which can be enabled and disabled separately.
+There are two modes of authentication:

 1. Username and Password (UI)
 1. API Token (API)

-If 1. is disabled, everyone can access the web UI at will.
-If 2. is disabled, everyone can use the API without any token.
-Both modes are disabled by default.

 ### Authorization